 Hearing other men speak openly about fear, loneliness, failure, regret, or confusion is often the most surprising part of a first visit.
 For many men, it's the first time they've witnessed this kind of openness among men.
 It can be quite powerful, and it tends to make your own hesitation feel a little smaller.

-You may also find that what other men are dealing with is remarkably similar to what you've been carrying, that the struggles, the doubts, and that inner sense that something needs to change are far more common than you had realised.
-As a result, your own problems may feel more like a shared, collective burden, and less insurmountable than they did before.
+You may also find that what other men are dealing with is remarkably similar to what you've been carrying — the struggles, the doubts, that inner sense that something needs to change are far more common than you had realised.
+Your own problems may feel more like a shared burden, and less insurmountable than they did before.

 Confidentiality is non-negotiable